 You need to learn basic practical Aikido techniques now, but also learn how to develop them, and truly make them your own.

 Many martial arts students, would not do well in a street attack, as it is certainly not like the safe half-hearted attacks in a cosy dojo atmosphere.
 With fear and adrenaline pumping through your veins, your basic skills may fall by the wayside.

 What can you do?

 avoid the situation, talk them down, freeze, run, or defend!

-To make your practical Aikido techniques work in a street situation, you will need to adapt them a little.
-Often, just a small, but very important change to how you practice now.
+To make your practical Aikido techniques work in a street situation, you'll need to adapt a little.
+Often, just a small, but important change to how you practice now.

-Aikido Success Blueprint shows you how to develop your aiki skills much faster.
-A massive collection of knowledge, ideal for seasoned students.
+Aikido Success Blueprint shows YOU how to develop your aiki skills much faster.
+Including... ancient secrets and master strategies.
 Plus Key Action Steps!